Andrettin/Wyrmsun/readme.txt

 - Implemented religion system, with players being able to choose a deity or religion at the temple building.
 - Added extra check regarding whether fullscreen is available for a particular resolution in the player's setup.
 - Greatly improved the efficiency of memory usage.
+- Removed the Grand Strategy mode to focus on the game's core RTS gameplay, as the maintenance time cost of keeping both systems was too high.

 * Scenarios
 - Added Karla and Thrahila as heroes to their respective tribes for the Haimdala's Progeny scenario.